 We’re raising money over the next few weeks through this small, exclusive, choir-funding campaign; this is Phase 1.
-Our goal is to raise $40,000 USD in seed money by December 1st, 2017.
+Our goal is to raise $40,000 USD.
 This will allow us to shoot some sparkling new HD/4K footage; including (and most importantly) a new interview with Ann.
 We are asking you, our community, the people who love the Shulgins, to help out at this crucial early stage so that we can move ahead swiftly and with all possible care.
 If 40 people donate $1000 each, we’re there!

 Once we have the new footage, we will launch a public crowd-funding campaign; that’s Phase 2.
 You’ll have another opportunity to contribute then, but we really need you NOW.

 The proceeds from the Phase 2 crowdfunding effort, in 2018, will allow us to complete the film.
 This will be a full-scale, feature-length documentary film, and it will premier in 2019.
 The clips in the video above are just a micro-dose of what we have in mind.